-On behalf of the Board of Azeus Systems Holdings Ltd. ("Azeus" or the "Group"), it is our pleasure to present our Annual Report for the financial year ended 31 March 2023 ("FY2023").
+On behalf of the Board of Azeus Systems Holdings Ltd. ("Azeus" or the "Group"), it is our pleasure to present our Annual Report for the financial year ended 31 March 2022 ("FY2022").

-Azeus reported a 4.1% increase in net profit, to HK\$50.5 million in FY2023 from HK\$48.5 million in the same corresponding year ("FY2022").
-For the year under review, Azeus recorded a 16.2% increase in revenue to HK\$252.9 million in FY2023, from HK\$217.7 million in FY2022, driven by mainly from the growth from our Azeus Products segment.
-Despite the ongoing macroeconomic headwinds, we are pleased to deliver a resilient set of performance in FY2023.
-As a result of our marketing effort, our growth engine, Azeus Products, continued to see good results as we increase our presence in more countries and expanded our product offering to our customers.
+Azeus reported a 104.6% increase in net profit, from HK\$23.7 million in FY2021 to HK\$48.5 million in FY2022.
+For the year under review, Azeus recorded a 22.2% increase in revenue to HK\$217.7 million in FY2022, from HK\$178.1 million in FY2021, driven by strong growth from both its Azeus Products and IT Services segments.

+We are delighted to have achieved a strong performance, backed by growth in both our business pillars.
+Azeus Products, our growth engine, has continued to make good strides globally as we expanded into more territories and added new product features and modules.